trosa-dev/singu-technical-challenge/README.md

 1. Node.js
 2. TypeScript
 3. Express
-4. Swagger (for API documentation)
-5. Jest and Supertest (for testing)
+4. Jest and Supertest (for testing)
-6. Eslint and Prettier (for code quality)
+5. Eslint and Prettier (for code quality)
-7. Husky (for running tests and ESLint before commits)
+6. Husky (for running tests and ESLint before commits)

 ## Project Structure